aesthetic-suite/framework/docs/development/style-sheets/components.md

 Components and their tree are styled through style sheets created with the `createComponentStyles()` method.
-For the purpose of this documentation, let's say we're building a button component that renders many elements and componenets, we would have a style sheet that looks something like the following.
+For the purpose of this documentation, let's say we're building a button component that renders many elements and components, we would have a style sheet that looks something like the following.

 <!-- prettier-ignore -->